rasyaq/rasyid.github.io/_posts/2023-08-27-Understanding-Transformers.md

         return attention_output, attention_weights

-### Multi-Head Attention: A Key Building Block of Transformers
+### Multi-Headed Attention: A Key Building Block of Transformers
 One of the most important attentional components is multi-head attention.
 This allows the model to jointly attend to information from different representation subspaces at different positions.
 At its core, multi-head attention involves projecting the inputs into multiple "heads", where each head represents a different attentional representation.
 Within each head, scaled dot-product attention is applied between the query, key, and value vectors.
 This produces an output for each head.